GameJs/gamejs/README.md

 Details on how to install Ringo: <http://ringojs.org/wiki/Getting_Started/>

-Once you have Ringo get the two necessary packages with `ringo-admin`:
+Once you have Ringo get the necessary dependancy with `ringo-admin`:

     ringo-admin install hns/ringo-modulr

-    ringo-admin install oberhamsi/ringo-gamejs
+Then git clone GameJs into the `packages` directory of your Ringo install (a symlink also does the trick):

-Note: Make sure that the symlink from ringojs/packages/ringo-gamejs/lib/ pointing to ringojs/packages/ringo-gamejs/lib-client/ is intact!
+    cd ~/ringojs/packages/

-I need to get rid of that symlink asap - it seems to be broken when installing via ringo-admin insted of a git clone.
+    git clone git@github.com:oberhamsi/ringo-gamejs.git

 Try example apps
 ------------------